haganbt/PYLON-exporter/README.md

 ]
 ```

-**Custom Nested Requests**
+**Custom Nested Tasks**

-Custom nested requests offer the flexibility to use any combination of targets and filters for requests.
+Custom nested tasks offer two significant advantages over native nested tasks.
+Firstly, any targets can be used for
-Currently, native nested requests can only contain low cardinality targets.
-For example, requesting the top topics
-by gender would not be possible using a native nested query as the ```fb.topics.name``` target is not supported.
+both primary and secondary tasks.
+Native nested tasks are currently restricted to low cardinality targets only.
+Secondly, the ```filter``` property is supported meaning the secondary tasks can query a different data set than
+the primary if required.

-Custom nested requests use each result key from a primary request to automatically generates a subsequent
+The workflow for custom nested tasks is simple in that each result key from a primary request is used to generates
-secondary request using the key as a ```filter``` parameter.
+subsequent secondary requests by using the key as a ```filter``` parameter.

-NOTE: Due to the fact individual requests are used, custom nested requests can be more susceptible to redaction
-i.e. each individual request must have an audience size of > 1000 unique authors.

 Nested requests are configured within the config file using the ```then``` object: